Philia: Types

 Not all bonds of philia involves reciprocity Aristotle notes.
 Some examples of these might include love of father to son, elder to younger or ruler to subject.
-Generally though, the bonds of philia are symmetrical.
+Generally though, the bonds of philia are reciprocal and even symmetrical.

-If philia is a type of love, Thomas Jay Oord has argued that it must be defined so as not to contradict love.
-Oord defines philia as an intentional response to promote well-being when cooperating with or befriending others.
-And his philia is not only that meaning.
-The philia also gives humans authentic friendship.

 Self-sufficiency

 Aristotle recognizes that there is an apparent conflict between what he says about philia and what he says elsewhere (and what is widely held at the time) about the self-sufficient nature of the fulfilled life: